ausmaster/VulnVault/README.md

   --init                fetch CPEs and CVEs from NVD --cpefetch            fetch CPEs from NVD
-  --cvefetch            fetch CVEs from NVD
-  --dropcpe             purges all CPEs from CPE collection --dropcve             purges all CVEs from CVE collection --updatecpe           updates the CPE collection --updatecve           updates the CVE collection
+  --cvefetch            fetch CVEs from NVD --cpematchfetch       fetch CPE matches from NVD --dropcpe             purges all CPEs from CPE collection --dropcve             purges all CVEs from CVE collection --dropcpematch        purges all CPE matches from CPE match collection --updatecpe           updates the CPE collection --updatecve           updates the CVE collection